-TRAINING PLANS & KEY PREPARATION TIPS & TOOLS 3
+TRAINING PLANS & KEY PREPARATION TIPS & TOOLS

-Training Plans for 5km, 11km Traverse, Half Marathon and Marathon 4
+Training Plans for 5km, 11km Traverse, Half Marathon and Marathon4

-Get Running Philosophy Points -8
+Get Running Philosophy Points8

-3 Training Tips that Need to be Practised· · · · · · · · · · · · · · · · · · · .9
+3 Training Tips that Need to be Practised

-Tracking Activity/Runkeeper •9
+Tracking Activity/Runkeeper9

-NUTRITION & HYDRATION .10
+NUTRITION & HYDRATION

-Carbohydrates and Energy .10

-Hydration .11

-Common Running Challenges and Solutions .12

-SIMPLE SOLUTIONS THAT INCREASE COMFORT

-FOR YOUR NEW BEST FRIEND (YOUR FEET) .13
+Training Tips

+Race Day Tips11
-Making Sure Your Shoes are the Right Size and Width 13

-Lacing Hacks that Improve Your Running Experience 15
+Making Sure Your Shoes are the Right Size and Width12 Lacing Hacks that Improve Your Running Experience14

-YOUR DIY FOOTWEAR WARRANT OF FITNESS 17
+YOUR DIY FOOTWEAR WARRANT OF FITNESS......16

-How Do You Know When it's Time to Look at New Shoes?
-17
+How Do You Know When it's Time to Look at New Shoes?16

-The Importance of Resting Your Shoes .
-18
+The Importance of Resting Your Shoes

+Finding the Right Shoe for the Right Run

 INJURY ALERT!
-STAY ON TRACK
+STAY ON TRACK By doing the right thing......19

-BY DOING THE RIGHT THING .19

 Prevention is Key.
-Tips from our Medical Professionals on Avoiding Injury 19

-Common Injuries that Runners Experience that You Need to be Aware of 20
+Tips from our Medical Professionals on Avoiding Injury......19 Common Injuries that Runners Experience that You Need to be Aware of.......20